thewanionly/medusajs-dummy-store/apps/medusa-bff/README.md

 This command:

 - Reads the `schema.graphql` file
-- Publishes it to Apollo Studio as a subgraph named "bff"
+- Publishes it to Apollo Studio as a subgraph from environment variables `APOLLO_SUBGRAPH_NAME`
-- Uses the routing URL from `BFF_URL` environment variable (defaults to `http://localhost:4000/graphql`)
+- Uses the routing URL from `APOLLO_GRAPH_ROUTING_URL` environment variable(the URL can be found in Apollo Studio under schemas -> subgraphs -> your-subgraph-name -> routing URL)

 ### Environment Configuration